conix-security/audit-springbok/README.md

 ##### Internal detection

 - __Masked rules__: The rule will not match any packets and action defined by the rule will never be taken.
- - __Shadowing__: The rule intended to accept/deny some packets which have been denied/accepted by preceding rules.
+ - __Shadowing__: The rule has been defined to accept/deny some packets which have been denied/accepted by preceding rules.
  - __Redundancy__: All the packets have been accepted/denied by preceding rules or will not take this path.
  - __Redundancy and correlation__: Part of the packets for this rule have been denied/accepted.
 Others are either accepted/denied or will not take this path.

-- __Partially masked rules__: The rule match some packets that have already been matched.
+- __Partially masked rules__: The rule matches some packets that have already been matched.
- - __Correlation__: Part of the packets intend to be accepted/denied by the rule have been denied/accepted by preceding rules.
+ - __Correlation__: Part of the packets supposed to be accepted/denied by the rule have been denied/accepted by preceding rules.
- - __Generalization__: The rule is a generalization of preceding rules since preceding rules match a subset of the current rule but defined a different action.
+ - __Generalization__: The rule is a generalization of preceding rules since preceding rules match a subset of the current rule but have a different action.
- - __Redundant__: If preceding rules are removed, all the packets that match preceding rules can still be accepted/denied to the current rule.
+ - __Redundant__: If preceding rules are removed, all the packets that match preceding rules can still be accepted/denied by the current rule.
 Therefore, preceding rules are redundant.

 ##### Distributed detection

 - __Shadowing__: The rule is shadowed by upstream ACLs.
 It tries to accept some packets that are blocked on all reachable path.
 - __Raised security level__: The rule probably reveals a raised security level.
 Certain packets might be allowed to access part of the network path but not to the end of this path.
-- __Redundant__: The rule is probably a redundancy since the packets to be denied will not reach this ACL anyway.
+- __Redundant__: The rule is probably a redundancy since the packets supposed to be denied will not reach this ACL anyway.
 However, multiple lines of defense are often encouraged in practice to increase overall security level.
 - __Correlation__: The rule is probably an overlapping rule.
 Part of the packets intend to be accepted/denied by this rule have been denied/accepted by upstream ACLs.